Uber Technologies Inc. (UBER) Shares Down Despite Recent Market Volatility

-Uber Technologies Inc. (NYSE: UBER)’s stock price has decreased by -0.03 compared to its previous closing price of 36.23.
-However, the company has experienced a 0.92% gain in its stock price over the last five trading sessions.
+Uber Technologies Inc. (NYSE: UBER)’s stock price has decreased by -4.00 compared to its previous closing price of 36.22.
+Despite this, the company has seen a gain of 1.37% in its stock price over the last five trading days.

 Top 5 Undervalued Stocks To Own In 2023